airbnb/lottie-web/README.md

 - Trim paths are supported.
 - No effects whatsoever. (stroke is on it's way)
 - **No layer stretching**!
 No idea why, but stretching a layer messes with all the data.

+## Coming up
+- Exporting images in a sprite
+- Stroke Effect support
+- Experimenting with the webAnimationAPI export
+- Importing into a canvas instead of SVG